SeattleDave.com

 Hotel near Eataly, the Flatiron Building, Union Square Park, and Grand Central Station.

-Our suite at the Giraffe Hotel near Washington Square Park.
+Our room at the Giraffe Hotel near Washington Square Park.

 Hotel for couples in Midtown Manhattan.